HaoranZhuExplorer/World-Models-Autonomous-Driving-Latest-Survey/README.md

-# Awesome-LLVWM-AD
+# Awesome-World-Model-Autonomous-Driving
-A curated list of large language, vision, world model (LLVWM) for autonmous driving (AD).
+A curated list of world model for autonmous driving (AD).
 Keep updated.